PwtHamza/car/README.md

 A comprehensive documentation is included in the `documentation.html` file, which covers:

 - Detailed file structure explanation
-- HTML, CSS and JavaScript organization
+- HTML, CSS, and JavaScript organization
 - Customization options and examples
 - Common issues and solutions
 - And more...